tez-capital/docs.tez.capital_content/en/getting-started/choose-your-setup.md

 - Radxa Zero 3

 > **💡 TIP:** You can buy two Pi Zero 2W boards for less than the price of one Ledger.
 Running a primary + backup TezSign is the gold standard setup.
+>
+> After generating TezSign keys, keep a backup of the `tezsign` folder from the Linux-only `data` partition so you can restore to a newly flashed card.
+See [Back Up and Restore TezSign Data](/tezsign/tutorials/back-up-and-restore-data/).

 **→ Get started:** [Baking with TezSign](/tezsign/tutorials/)